Tanvir19934/Sequence-Alignment/README.md

 # ALGORITHM
 This problem can be solved using a dynamic programming (DP) approach.
 However, the pure DP approach is not memory efficient, i.e., it needs to create a full DP table of size len(string1)*len(string2).
 This may be impractical due to the fact that a real RNA sequence can be very long and it would be impossible to store this huge DP table into the memory.
 That is why we use DP along with Divide and Conquer (DC) approach.
 DP, combined with DC allows us to use linear memory.
 Pure DP approach time complexity: O(MN)
-Efficient DP (DP+DC) approach time complexity: O(MN) Pure DP approach space complexity: O(MN)
+Efficient DP (DP+DC) approach time complexity: O(MN)
+Pure DP approach space complexity: O(MN)
-Efficient DP (DP+DC) approach space complexity: O(M+N) where M and N are the lengths of the strings
+Efficient DP (DP+DC) approach space complexity: O(M+N)
+where M and N are the lengths of the strings.

 For detailed explanation of how this efficient algorithm works, please refer to: Algorithm Design book by Jon Kleinberg and Éva Tardos.